twojstaryzdomu/dispmanx_vnc/README.md

 -----------------------------------------
 In addition to the above build requirements, install the build tools

-	sudo apt-get install dh-make bzr-builddeb build-essential
+	sudo apt-get install dh-exec bzr-builddeb build-essential

 Run in the extracted source directory

 	dpkg-buildpackage -b -rfakeroot -us -uc

+If the linker complains about missing GLESv2 or EGL, that is due to missing libraries under /opt/vc/lib.
+It may be corrected using

+	for l in EGL GLESv2; do [ -e /opt/vc/lib/lib${l}.so ] || ([ -f /opt/vc/lib/libbrcm${l}.so ] && ln -s libbrcm${l}.so /opt/vc/lib/lib${l}.so); done

-Package will be built one directory above the source.
+The deb packages will be built one directory above the source.
+Disregard the *dbgsym* package.

-Install the package
+To install the package

 	sudo dpkg -i ../dispmanx-vnc_*_armhf.deb